nnursimulu/nnursimulu.github.io/about.md

 permalink: /about/
 ---

 Welcome!
 My name is Nirvana Nursimulu.
-I love [science](http://www.cs.toronto.edu/~nnursimulu/), math, music ... and writing.
+I love [science](http://www.cs.toronto.edu/~nnursimulu/), math, music, improv ... and writing.

 Here, you will find samples of my scientific and creative writing experiments